splunk-soar-connectors/hyasinsight/README.md

 [comment]: # "Auto-generated SOAR connector documentation"
-# Hyas Insight
+# HYAS Insight

-Publisher: Hyas
+Publisher: HYAS
 Connector Version: 1\.2\.0
-Product Vendor: Hyas
+Product Vendor: HYAS
-Product Name: Hyas Insight
+Product Name: HYAS Insight
 Product Version Supported (regex): "\.\*"
 Minimum Product Version: 5\.3\.4

-This app implements investigative actions that return Hyas Insight Records for the given Indicators
+This app implements investigative actions that return HYAS Insight Records for the given Indicators

 [comment]: # " File: README.md"
-[comment]: # "  Copyright (c) Hyas, 2022"
+[comment]: # "  Copyright (c) HYAS, 2022"
 [comment]: # "  Licensed under the Apache License, Version 2.0 (the 'License');"
 [comment]: # "  you may not use this file except in compliance with the License."
 [comment]: # "  You may obtain a copy of the License at"